-- 1. Run the beds to the FULL UP stop.

-- 2. Insert the locking pins through the trolley rails.

-- 3. Lower bottom bunk to desired height.
+- 1. Press the UP switch to run the upper trolleys until they are stopped by the upper limit switches. - 2.
+Insert all four locking pins through the C-channel rails. - 3.
+Lower bottom bunk to desired operational height.

 TO UN-STOW